 Withdrawing from a course after drop/add: Students who wish to withdrawal from a course after the drop/add period must submit a change request form to the Registrar.
-The student's transcript may reflect whether the student withdrew while passing (WP) or while failing (WF).
-This information may be reported to colleges and universities if required to complete an application file.
+The student's transcript will reflect whether the student withdrew while passing (WP) or while failing (WF).
 Students may drop a course within the first week and half of school at the beginning of each semester without the change being recorded on the transcript.

-Mid-term enrollment: Students who enroll at Holy Spirit Prep will not have any grades in progress from their previous school included in the calculation of their HSP grade point average (GPA).
+Mid-year enrollment: Students who enroll at Holy Spirit Prep will not have any grades in progress from their previous school included in the calculation of their HSP grade point average (GPA).
 Semester grades from previous schools will be honored.

 Withdrawal from School: If a student withdraws from Holy Spirit Prep during the school year, the parent(s) must give prior written notice to the Upper School Principal and Registrar stating the date of withdrawal.
-A withdrawal form documenting the fulfillment of all HSP obligations will be completed by a representative of the administration.
+A withdrawal notice documenting the fulfillment of all HSP obligations will be completed by a representative of the administration.
 The student's withdrawal report will reflect all grading up to the date of withdrawal.
 Decisions on how that grade average will be used are at the discretion of the receiving school.

 Transcripts: Transcripts, attendance records, report cards, student records, and diplomas are the property of Holy Spirit Preparatory School.
-To obtain school records the parent or guardian must submit a written request.
+To obtain school records the parent or guardian must submit a written request to the Registrar.
 Official transcripts maintained by HSP will be forwarded to the designated institution upon the satisfaction of all payments for tuition and fees owed to the school.